aleenatomy2802/sample_code/review_exam_final.md

 ## Questions and Considerations:

 - **Dictionary Mechanism**:
-  - Variant of hashing that puts a key into a hash function to create a memory location.
+  - A variant of hashing that puts a key into a hash function to create a memory location.
 - **Understanding Hash Functions**:
   - What they are and how they can achieve O(1) time complexity.
 - **Collision Detection and Handling**: